A Computer Animated Hand: Production

 Catmull hoped as a child to become a Disney animator, but reversed his ideas in high school, ruefully concluding he lacked the ability to draw.
-He graduated from the University of Utah in 1969 with a degree in computer science and physics, taking a job at Boeing shortly afterward.
+He graduated from the University of Utah in 1969 with degrees in computer science and physics, and took a job at Boeing shortly afterward.
 His position was soon terminated in a mass layoff along with thousands of other employees.
 Catmull revised his idea of becoming an animator during this time, believing computers might allow him to animate.

-Fred Parke, a fellow Ph.D. student in his class who helped produce the film, recalled that computer animation was "sort of on the lunatic fringe at that time. […] People were just barely to the point where they could get a computer to put out still images."
-It was obvious it would take years for the state of the art in computer hardware to catch up with this ambition, and there were multiple problems on the mathematical and programming side.
-Nevertheless, in 1972, Catmull took the opportunity to create the short animated clip for a graduate course project.
+Fred Parke, a fellow Ph.D. student in his class who helped produce the film, recalled that computer animation was "sort of on the lunatic fringe at that time. [...]
+People were just barely to the point where they could get a computer to put out still images."
+It was obvious that it would take years for the state-of-the-art in computer hardware to catch up with this ambition, and there were multiple problems on the mathematical and programming side.
+Nevertheless, in 1972, Catmull seized the opportunity to create the short animated clip as part of a graduate course project.

 Catmull used his left hand as the basis for the clip, first creating a model of it.
-He began making a plaster-of-paris mold of his hand and accidentally pulled off the hair on the back of his hand while removing the mold.
+He began making a plaster-of-Paris mold of his hand and accidentally pulled off the hair on the back of his hand while removing the mold.
 He then made a plaster model from the mold and drew 350 small triangles and polygons on the model in ink.
 Digital counterparts of these polygons would represent the surface of his hand in the computer.

-Catmull and Parke spent much time crafting the film, measuring the coordinates of each of the corner points of the polygons and typed them into the machine with a Teletype keyboard.
-With a 3-D animation program Catmull wrote, they could reproduce the disembodied hand on a screen and make it move.
-During this time, Parke had created a computer animation of his wife's face as well, which is seen in the film.
+Catmull and Parke spent a considerable amount of time crafting the film, measuring the coordinates of each corner point of the polygons, and typing them into the machine using a Teletype keyboard.
+With a 3-D animation program that Catmull wrote, they could reproduce the disembodied hand on a screen and make it move.
+During this time, Parke had also created a computer animation of his wife's face, which is seen in the film.

 Transferring the images to film was a task in itself.
 Because the display hardware never showed the entire image on screen at any one moment, Catmull could see a frame of his work only by taking a long-exposure Polaroid of the screen and looking at the snapshot.
 Once satisfied, he then shot the footage using a 35mm camera the department rigged to take photographs from a CRT screen.
-The film credits fellow student Bob Ingebresten for creating the 3-D titles.
+The film credits fellow student Bob Ingebretsen for creating the 3D titles.